-You'll find repositories of previous ownCloud major releases in the ownCloud Server Changelog.
+You'll find repositories of previous ownCloud major releases on the Server Packages page.

 Upgrading ownCloud with the Updater App

 The Updater app automates many of the steps of upgrading an ownCloud installation.
 It is useful for installations that do not have root access, such as shared hosting, for installations with a smaller number of users and data, and it automates manual installations.